Manual Lymph Drainage

 If you have inflamation or swelling

-• Chronic inflammation: sinusitis, rheumatoid arthritis, fibromyalgia
+• Inflammation: sinusitis, joint pain, arthritis, fibromyalgia

-• Radiation treatment
+• Radiation treatment discomfort

 Treat your lymphatic system to a massage – it works so hard for you!

-• Any metastatic or systemic malignant tumours
+• Metastatic or systemic malignant tumours

 • Acute inflammation caused by bacteria, fungi, virus